TheDreamer/beastie-work/patches/README.md

 	out of control email address situation.
 Perhaps in conjunction for when I finally get around to redoing my home network and do IPv6, etc.

-	Since the original PR got closed abruptly in its brief bit of attention post conversion to bugzilla, a new PR is born.
+	Since the original PR got closed abruptly in its brief bit of attention post conversion to bugzilla, a new PR will be born.

 	PR: